haxsaw/hikaru/docs/watchers.rst

 Stopping a ``Watcher``
 -----------------------

-Once ``stream()`` is activated, it will continue to emit events subject it how its timeouts and resourceVersion management have been configured as discussed above.
+Once ``stream()`` is activated, it will continue to emit events subject to how its timeouts and resource_version management have been configured as discussed above.
 To stop the stream, you should invoke the ``Watcher``'s ``stop()`` method.
 This method can be invoked while processing an event received from the ``stream()`` generator, or may be invoked from another thread.